-The process is very useful in removing stains, but there are times when some stains aren’t removed effectively.
+The process is very useful in removing stains, but sometimes some stains aren’t removed effectively.
 Post-spotting is a process where these stains may be noticed and the necessary action taken.

 • Finishing – This step includes getting your cloth or garment ready for wear by pressing or ironing, reattaching buttons that may have disappeared during the washing process, and making necessary repairs.

 • Packaging is the last step.

 The dry cleaning process also begins when you drop off your clothes.
 In Singapore, many dry cleaners do not have equipment on-site, but they usually transport your laundry to their central cleaning facility.
 The process is entirely different from the laundry cleaning process.